-- Firan Technology Group (USA) Corporation was incorporated in the State of California, U.S.A. - FTG Circuits Inc. was incorporated in the State of California, U.S.A. - FTG Aerospace Inc. was incorporated in the State of California, U.S.A. - FTG Circuits Fredericksburg Inc. was incorporated in the State of Virginia, U.S.A. - Firan Technology Group (Barbados) 1 Corporation was incorporated in Barbados. - Firan Technology Group (Barbados) 2 Corporation was incorporated in Barbados. - FTG Aerospace Tianjin Inc. was incorporated in the Province of Tianjin, People's Republic of China.
+- Firan Technology Group (USA) Corporation was incorporated in the State of California, U.S.A. - FTG Circuits Inc. was incorporated in the State of California, U.S.A. - FTG Aerospace Inc. was incorporated in the State of California, U.S.A. - FTG Circuits Fredericksburg Inc. was incorporated in the State of Virginia, U.S.A. - Firan Technology Group (Barbados) 2 Corporation was incorporated in Barbados. - FTG Aerospace Tianjin Inc. was incorporated in the Province of Tianjin, People's Republic of China.